UGI Packaging Professional Eco-Friendly Food Packaging Solutions Manufacturer

 EPE Foam + PE−5°C to +70°CGB 4806 compliantCake bags, premium coolersYes + impact protection

-Beyond the three primary lining materials, UGI Packaging offers an Oxford cloth inner lining option with a PU waterproof coating on the food-facing side for premium reusable cooler bags positioned at the consumer retail end of the market.
+Beyond the three primary lining materials, UGI Packaging offers an Oxford cloth inner lining option for clients requiring a textile-feel interior with high durability — typically selected for premium reusable cooler bags positioned at the consumer retail end of the market.
+Oxford cloth linings are coated with a PU (polyurethane) waterproof layer on the food-facing side, maintaining food contact safety while providing a more premium tactile experience than PE film.
 This specification is available on request for custom and wholesale orders through UGI Packaging’s custom service programme.

 04